When you find yourself wondering, “Is an MPH degree worth it,” there is a lot to think about. You will need to assess:

 - The costs of completing a program relative to the salary increases you can expect

-- The job prospects associated with a degree over time
+- The job prospects associated with the degree over time

-When it comes to pursuing a Master of Public Health degree, the potential gains are significant.
-Public health initiatives are a major part of today’s health care field and the skills focused on in the degree program are applicable to a wide range of positions.
+When it comes to pursuing a Master of Public Health degree (MPH), the potential gains can be significant.
+Public health initiatives are a major part of today’s health care field, and the skills provided through the degree program are applicable to a wide range of positions.
 With this in mind, here’s a look at some of the key factors that contribute to the value of MPH programs.

 What Are the Benefits of an MPH?

-MPH graduates are prepared to work in a variety of settings, ranging from environmental health and community health to health administration.
-Students in an MPH program can expect to learn about how to investigate health trends and combat epidemics and disease.
-They can also gain knowledge about the processes behind creating health policy in varied settings, managing care delivery and promoting health and wellness.
+MPH graduates are prepared to work in a variety of areas, ranging from environmental health and community health, to health administration.
+Students in an MPH program can expect to learn how to investigate health trends and combat epidemics and disease.
+They can also gain knowledge about the processes behind creating health policy in varied settings, managing care delivery, and promoting health and wellness.

 Individuals with an MPH can pursue a wide range of career opportunities.
-The training in understanding the big-picture implications of health care policies and procedures is valuable in the sector.
-Three of the most prominent roles associated with a degree in public health are:
+The ability to understand the big-picture implications of health care policies and procedures is valuable to a variety of employers and sectors.

 An epidemiologist is a health care professional specializing in analyzing the underlying patterns and circumstances surrounding diseases and injuries.
-According to the U.S. Bureau of Labor Statistics, most epidemiologists possess an MPH degree.
-Epidemiologists perform studies on public health problems and gather data pertaining to diseases and epidemics to communicate that information to practitioners, policymakers, and the public.
+According to the U.S. Bureau of Labor Statistics (BLS), most epidemiologists possess an MPH degree.
+Epidemiologists perform studies on public health problems, and gather data pertaining to diseases and epidemics to communicate that information to practitioners, policymakers, and the public.

-In many ways, an epidemiologist is a heavily investigative professional, but some of the work also incorporates managing teams of technicians and other specialists involved in performing studies.
-Epidemiologists work in both private and public sectors, researching a wide array of medical issues, including mental health, infectious diseases, environmental health, and emergency response, The BLS explained.
+In many ways, the focus of an epidemiologist is heavily investigative, but some of the work also incorporates managing teams of technicians and other specialists involved in performing studies.
+Epidemiologists work in both the private and public sectors, researching a wide array of medical issues, including mental health, infectious diseases, environmental health, and emergency response, the BLS explains.

 Efficiency is a growing priority across the health care sector, where efforts to keep costs under control while improving the quality of care are the new normal.
-In this setting, individuals with an understanding of public health concepts and the underlying systems of the health care industry have key skills to offer.
-Whether it is working as a hospital administrator or managing a public health agency in the local government, individuals with an MPH degree can be valuable for organizations.
+In this climate, individuals with an understanding of public health concepts and the underlying systems of the health care industry have key expertise to offer.
+Whether it is working as a hospital administrator, or managing a public health agency in the local government, individuals with an MPH degree can be valuable to organizations.

-The master’s degree in public health can pay dividends when applied to management roles.
+Students wondering if an MPH is worth it should know that earning an advanced degree in public health can pay dividends when applied to management roles.
 According to data from the BLS, individuals can become a medical and health services manager with just a bachelor’s degree.
-However, the majority of people working in the role have master’s degrees.
+However, the majority of those in the role have a master’s degree.

-According to the BLS, a medical and health services manager job is rewarding both in terms of financial prospects and occupational growth.
-The median salary for this position in 2018 was nearly $100,000.
-Furthermore, job growth is expected at a 28% rate from 2018 to 2028, which is much faster pace the average across job types.
+A medical and health services manager job is rewarding both in terms of financial prospects and occupational growth.
+The BLS notes the median annual salary for professionals in this field was $104,280 as of May 2020.
+Furthermore, job growth is expected to increase by 32% between 2019 to 2029, which is much faster than the expected growth across all other job types.